 Try this delicious Traeger Coffee Rub recipe for a fantastic BBQ experience!
 Add a unique flavor perfect for pork, beef, chicken, & more.
 It's the perfect way to add a dry rub to all your favorite things.
 If you're a fan of coffee flavor, this is the seasoning to give any meat entree an extra punch of flavor.

 Making a coffee mixture seasoning is simple enough for everyone to do.
 It's the best way to get an earthy taste with a hint of the flavor of coffee.
-You can easily make this and put this on chicken thighs, prime rib, the exterior of a brisket, or anything else that you're hoping to get a nice crust on.
+You can easily make this and put this on chicken thighs, smoked prime rib, the exterior of a brisket, or anything else that you're hoping to get a nice crust on.
 It's a great rub to use to cover every square inch of the meat!
 Plus, you can also make it and store it for quite a long time, making it a great recipe to prep and use later.

 The good thing about making your own dry rub is that you know exactly the simple ingredients that are in it.
 Since this coffee rub mixture only has a few ingredients, as listed below on the recipe card, it literally couldn't be easier to make.
 Whip up a batch to use for a special dinner for date night, or use it to replace the BBQ sauce that you have sitting on the shelf in the fridge.
 It's really the perfect way to enhance the flavors of any dish that you're craving.